 How old do I have to be to play for Crawley Wasps?

-We aim to run teams at U10, U11, U12, U13, U14, U15, U16 and seniors.
 To play in any age group, you must be at the qualifying age on the 31st August prior to the start of the season in September.
-For example, if you are 13 on 31st August you can play for the Under 14’s (U14) in following season.
-If a player is 16 on 31st August, then they are eligible to play for the seniors.
-At the club’s discretion, players may be allowed to play up 1 year.
-This means that if you are 13 you might play at U15 but this is only done in exceptional circumstances.
+For example, if you are 11 on 31st August, you can play for the Under 12s in the following season.
+A player who is 16 on 31st August is eligible to play in senior football as well as for the Under-18s.

 How many members to you have?

-We currently have just over 100 playing members of all ages – making us one of the biggest clubs catering exclusively for girls football in the south east.
+We currently have just over 100 playing members of all ages – making us one of the biggest clubs catering exclusively for girls and ladies football in the south east.